PRO-srdicko/IKEM-navigation/README.md

 # IKEM-navigation

+# Running the solver

+The python code is only prepared as a library and for a test output you can run `python solver.py`.
+The module requires `numpy` installed.

 ## json structure

 ### points
-id: randomly generated ID
+id: automatically generated ID
 coords: [x, y, floor]
     x: horizontal in plan
-    y: vertical in plan, [0, 0] is top left corner floor [-2, ..., 4]
+    y: vertical in plan, [0, 0] is top left corner floor [-2, ..., 5]
 type: from `point_types`
-description:
+description: free human-understandable text

 #### points types
 0: corridor: walkthrough points, should not be targets
 1: door: should be targets
-    "di-base"
-2: elevator:
+2: elevator: used to connect floors
-    "floor"

 ### paths
 id: randomly generated ID
 from,
-to: point IDs
+to: points
-mobility: from `mobility_types`
+mobility: from `mobility_types` (unused for now)
-message: a text description of the directions
+description: a text description of the directions

 #### mobility types
     "mobility_types": [